felleg/felleg.gitlab.io-backup/content/reads/read-63-drive.md

 # Review

-If your journey in reading reads on psychology and productivity is anything like mine, chances are you've come across multiple quotes from the book Drive by Daniel Pink.
+On my learning journey, while reading about concepts of psychology and productivity, I have come across multiple quotes from the book Drive by Daniel Pink.
 This book seems to have hit a specific nerve in 2009 when it originally came out, because I feel like I'm constantly reminded of its existence.
 Naturally, I got curious and went